A Brief History

 - The White House Millennium celebrations New Year’s Eve 1999, ushering in the new century

 - The 2011 State Dinner honoring the Queen of England at the Ambassador’s Residence, Winfield House, in London

 - the dinner President Obama hosted for the President of China in Southern California in June 2013 and the State Department lunch for President Xi September 2015.

-The winery produces a limited production, vintage Sparkling, called Ocean Reserve, in partnership with National Geographic.
+The winery produces a limited production, vintage Blanc de Blancs, called Ocean Reserve, in partnership with National Geographic.
 The winery contributes $4 for each bottle sold to establish Marine Protected Areas and reduce over fishing around the globe.

 Iron Horse Chardonnay is a signature Green Valley region wine.
 Pinot Noir is the winery’s rising star.

 Iron Horse has been named an American icon in “Icons of the American Market Place” published by Random House.